<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 The worry is that the vacancies will not be filled by the younger generations, especially the Millennials, because their attitudes on real estate have been so varied and their population is much bigger than Gen X. The lackluster home sales could produce negative outcomes for the entire home sale market.

 Further muddying real estate waters for the next 10 years, Gen X will have earned more spending power.
 As they are in their late 30s and 40s, many will reach their peak earning potential.
-They have also been the one generation which has made the most gains from the economic depression more than a decade ago.
+They have also been the one generation that has made the most gains from the economic depression more than a decade ago.
 Logically, they should be on track to buy what the Boomers are selling, but insert Millennial competition and home sale trends become unclear.

 Related: What Millennials, Gen X'ers, and Baby Boomers Consider Must-Haves in a Rental Home